ibanezgomez/FISBlocks/Readme.md

 ## Sumary:

 The FISBlocks is an Arduino based device that allows us to consult in real time mechanical parameters of the vehicle to diagnose its state and predict faults.
 It implements part of the private protocol KWP1281 used in all vehicles of the group VAG (Audi, Seat, Volkswagen ...) since 1998 to carry out the diagnosis and obtain the information.
-In addition, this device also implements part of the private 3LB protocol that allows us to control the content that is displayed by the secondary screen of 2 lines x 8 digits of the instruments that incorporate FIS-DIS technology.
+In addition, this device also implements part of the private 3LB protocol that allows us to control the content that is displayed by the screen of the instruments that incorporate FIS-DIS technology.

 Some of the interesting facts we can get:
 * Liters of fuel